 Smith & Wesson is one of the most popular gun manufacturers in the world.
 Even its early firearms hold up well in modern times.
 The Model 39-2 is one such weapon that continues to be appreciated by all who carry it.

 If you want a piece of history in your gun collection that stands the test of time, the S&W39-2 will serve you well.
 I'd like to share my thoughts on this classic firearm so that you'll have a better understanding of why it is such a well-liked weapon.
 Nevertheless, you can still check out the best 9mm pistols we compiled for you.
-On the other hand, if you are just buying into handguns, take a good look at our best first handguns options here.
-We also reviewed perfect handguns for women and tried to find out the best option to feel safe at home in this post, to boot.
+On the other hand, if you are just buying into handguns, take a good look at our best first handguns options.
+We also reviewed perfect handguns for women and tried to find out the best option to feel safe at home, to boot.

 Before we jump into the particulars, I believe a short history lesson is in order.f

 A Solid Predecessor